sachinkumar2305/GutFeel-App/video-pipeline/README.md

 ```
 - Outputs videos and results in `api_output/` and `video_results.json`

+## Note on Mochi Weights and Video Output

+The Mochi model weights required for local video generation are very large and may be difficult to download or run on some systems.
+If you do not have the weights installed, the pipeline will not generate video outputs in the `api_output/` or `video_results.json` files.

+If you wish to generate videos, please follow the instructions in the `mochi` folder to download and install the weights.
+Otherwise, you can still use the pipeline to generate hooks and JSON scripts for video content.

 ## Next Steps
 - Convert approved hooks to Veo3 JSON format
 - Integrate Veo3 API for video generation (optional)